Lea Niako: Legacy

 Niako was vilified by later authors, who on account of the Sosnowski affair exaggerated her collaboration and ties with the Nazi regime.
 The Hungarian and Austrian director Géza von Cziffra (1900–1989) claimed in his memoirs that Niako had a sexual relationship with Hitler.
-Cziffra further claimed that this relationship had begun as early as 1933, when Niako was involved with Sosnowski, and that secret meetings had been arranged between her and Hitler by Hitler's chief adjuntant Wilhelm Brückner.
+Cziffra further claimed that this relationship had begun as early as 1933, when Niako was involved with Sosnowski, and that secret meetings had been arranged between her and Hitler by Hitler's chief adjutant Wilhelm Brückner.
 Cziffra's memoirs were deemed to be based on "unsubstantiated speculation" by the English historian Bill Niven in 2018, who concluded that it was perhaps possible that Hitler had assisted her with the UFA contract but that "there is no more to it than that".
 Despite the complete lack of evidence, the claims have sometimes been exaggerated even further, attaching Niako not only to Hitler but also to Goebbels, Albert Speer and Heinrich Himmler as a "lover of Nazi leaders".

 In 2020, the Polish author Marek Łuszczyna suggested that Niako was a German spy who seduced Sosnowski in 1933 on Nazi orders, though admitted that he had no evidence whatsoever for this hypothesis.
 The Catalan author Joan-Daniel Bezsonoff published a historical fiction novel in 2017 based on the Sosnowski incident and prominently incorporating Niako.
 Titled La ballarina de Berlín ("The Ballerina of Berlin"), the novel portrays Niako as a villainous figure who seduces Sosnowski on behalf of "her friends" Himmler, Goebbels, Speer and Hitler.